jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Axiomite.md

 RacialMods:
 Languages: Abyssal, Celestial, Common, Draconic, Infernal
 SQ: crystalline dust form
+SpecialAbilities:
-SpecialAbilities: Crystalline Dust Form (Su) An axiomite can shift between its solid body and one made of golden, crystalline dust as a free action once per round.
+  Crystalline Dust Form (Su): >
+    An axiomite can shift between its solid body and one made of golden, crystalline dust as a free action once per round.
 In dust form, the axiomite looks like a shifting mass of glowing mathematical symbols and equations.
 In this form it can fly and gains the incorporeal quality; it can use spell-like abilities but cannot make physical attacks.
 In its solid form, an axiomite cannot fly.
 Both shapes are the axiomite's true form, and it does not revert to a different form if killed.
 A true seeing spell reveals both forms simultaneously.
+  Summon Inevitable (Sp): >
-Summon Inevitable (Sp) Once per day, four axiomites may join hands to summon a single zelekhut inevitable as a full-round action.
+    Once per day, four axiomites may join hands to summon a single zelekhut inevitable as a full-round action.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: